kajaoss/firefox-android-back-button-close-tab/README.md

 # firefox-android-back-button-close-tab
-Tampermonkey/violentmonkey script enabling back button to close tab on Firefox on Android.
+Violentmonkey script enabling back button to close tab on Firefox on Android.
+The script should work also with Tampermonkey but I haven't tested it.

 ## Usage: